-While Iowa City was selected as the territorial capital in 1839, it did not officially become the capital city until 1841, after construction of the capitol building had begun.
-The capitol was completed in 1842, and the last four territorial legislatures and the first six Iowa General Assemblies met there until 1857, when the state capital relocated to Des Moines.
+While Iowa City was selected as the territorial capitol in 1839, it did not officially become the capitol city until 1841, after construction of the capitol building had begun.
+The capitol building was completed in 1842, and the last four territorial legislatures and the first six Iowa General Assemblies met there until 1857, when the state capitol relocated to Des Moines.

 The development of Coralville began after the 1843 construction of what was then the largest dam in Iowa along the Iowa River and the mills that eventually made use of the dam’s power.
 By its 1873 incorporation, Coralville’s population had grown to almost 300 and operated a blacksmith shop, wagon shop, meat market, lumberyard and dry goods store.
 The name was inspired by Harvard zoologist Louis Agassiz who spoke at the University of Iowa about the “Coral Reefs of Iowa City” and was impressed by the samples of fossilized coral he found in the limestone around the mills along the Iowa River.

 By 1900, all of the mills had closed and the Iowa City Electric Company had acquired all the waterpower of the dam.
 After this economic decline, Coralville began to grow again in the late 1920s and boomed after World War II, when a large number of students arrived to attend the University of Iowa.
 Coralville offered inexpensive housing, lower taxes and close proximity to campus.

 The population of Coralville grew to 977 in 1950.
 Automobile travel and tourism became common, and the “Coralville Strip” became well populated with retail shops, service stations, discount stores, restaurants and motels.
 During the same period, the Coralville Dam was built 4 miles upstream from the city.
 Authorized in 1938 by Congress and begun in 1949, it was completed in 1958 by the US Corps of Engineers.